Compare Commercial Mortgages

 What is a commercial owner-occupied mortgage?

-A mortgage secured against the premises you run your business from.
+A commercial owner occupied mortgage is secured against the premises you run your business from.
 Some lenders will only want to lend a commercial mortgage to owner occupiers.
-So, if you own the commercial premises but let it to another business, we can help you negotiate for the best commercial mortgage from the lenders that are happy to work with commercial investment mortgages.
+So, if you own the commercial property but let it to another business, Commercial mortgage brokers (us!) can help you negotiate for the best commercial mortgage from lenders that are happy to work with commercial investment mortgages.

 What does a mixed-use mortgage mean?

-Factors to consider when choosing a commercial property mortgage
+Factors to consider when choosing a commercial mortgage

-In order to secure the most favourable lending rates and terms, several factors must be considered.
-Here at Propp, we work closely with every client to understand what you need to raise finance for.
-We also need to understand how long the funds are required, and what type of commercial property lending will be best suited to your needs.
+We work closely with every client to understand what you need to raise finance for.
+We also need to understand how long the funds are required and what type of commercial property lending will be best suited to your needs.
 On top of this, we will look at:

 • Whether your commercial property mortgage will be in your name or the name of the business.